colin-pm/grash/README.md

 # Grash

-A graphical dependency analysis tool for bash scripts
+A dependency analysis tool for bash scripts

 ## Variable expansion